SubZane/flyPanels/README.md

 ##changelog
+####0.9.1
+* Added a `preload` class to the container wich is removed at page load, to prevent objects from animating to their starting positions.

 ####0.9.0
 * Removed support for IE9
 * Removed the need for jquery.transit.
 Making the whole script as such smaller.